Department of Computer Science

 CS 3753Data Science3

-CS 4223Bioinformatics I: Algorithms for Biological Data3
+Bioinformatics I: Algorithms for Biological Data

-CS 4233Bioinformatics II: Statistical Learning for Biological Data3
+Bioinformatics II: Statistical Learning for Biological Data

-CS 4973Advanced Topics in Data Science3
+Advanced Topics in Data Science

 Concentration in Software Engineering

-Students may declare a Concentration in Software Engineering after completing CS 3443 Application Programming with a grade of "C-" or better.
+Students may declare a Concentration in Software Engineering after completing CS 3443 with a grade of "C-" or better.
 All candidates for the Concentration in Software Engineering must fulfill the Core Curriculum requirements and the Computer Science degree requirements including, as part of the upper-division computer science electives in item B in the degree requirements, the following course:

 CS 3773Software Engineering3

-CS 4723Software Validation and Quality Assurance3
+Software Validation and Quality Assurance

 Program Requirements for Cyber Operations Track

 Cyber Operations (CO) Track is a program option for students in the current B.S. in Computer Science degree.
 Students graduating with this option will have Cyber Operations Track indicated as part of their B.S. in Computer Science degree.
-The objective of the Cyber Operations Track is to provide rigorous curriculum in Cybersecurity with a focus on offensive cyber operations while balancing theoretical foundations and experiential learning.
+The objective of the Cyber Operations Track is to provide rigorous curriculum in Cybersecurity with a focus on offensive cyber operations, while balancing theoretical foundations and experiential learning.

 A. Required courses (this also satisfies the 3 hours of core curriculum requirement for Mathematics)